socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-13-JSX.md

 [VO]
 If you look carefully, you'll see that the App function returns a single react element, a div, which has a child -- a header -- which in turn has several children -- an image, some text, and a link.

 [SC]

-<div >hi there!</div>

-[VO]

-Each of these html looking things are actually React elements, nodes on our virtual dom tree.
-That Babel compiler that I was mentioning before -- it interprets this markup....

-[SC]

-    React.createElement('div', null, 'hi there')

-[VO]
-and convert it into javascript that looks like this!

-[SC]
-ReactDOM diffing engine graphic
-[VO]

-As we talked about in our ReactDOM video, these React elements, get passed into the ReactDOM.render function and that render function decides how to update and build our web page as efficiently as possible.

-So, in the big picture, I want you to notice that we're doing something a lot like traditional DOM manipulation, but we're doing it declaratively.
-We describe the html that we want to create and let React take care of the details.

-[SC]